Pickles Deli Catering Tips

 1. Plan Ahead

 A corporate event (or any event for that matter) benefits from planning ahead.
-Finding the right venue or comparing the offerings of catering companies in Newbury Park will take time, so start your research well in advance.
+Finding the right organic groceries for the same will take time, so start your research well in advance.
 Depending on the size of your event, you could be looking at weeks or even months of preparation, especially if you need a corporate event catering for a larger crowd.

 2. Know Your Numbers